 - Contributing food security on campus by providing a portion of our harvest to the Campus Food Bank.

 - Fostering a strong and vibrant community of neighbourhood gardeners.

 Sign up for our newsletter to receive updates on upcoming events, workshops and involvement opportunities.

 Interested in Volunteering?

 Students, staff, and community members are all welcome to participate in this garden project.
-Garden volunteers are responsible for prepping, planting, maintaining harvesting the garden as well as planning and facilitating community events with staff.
+Garden volunteers are responsible for prepping, planting, maintaining and harvesting the garden as well as planning and facilitating community events with staff.
 Applications will be opening soon for April/May-September/October volunteers!

 The level of experience in gardening ranges from first-time planters to dedicated gardeners.
-To accommodate the diverse knowledge levels, and since volunteers learn experientially from seasoned gardeners and through organized gardening sessions; volunteer training is ongoing.
+To accommodate the diverse knowledge levels of our gardeners and experiential learning opportunities from seasoned gardeners, volunteer training is ongoing.

 Sustain SU's Campus Gardens Coordinator provides support and knowledge to the volunteers.
 The Gardens Coordinator also organizes several educational sessions over the summer that provide information on gardening techniques and management.

 Sustain SU (then named ECOS) initiated the Campus Community Garden in collaboration with APIRG during the spring of 2003.
 This organic, shared-plot garden uses as many sustainable agricultural practices as possible to showcase environmentally-friendly gardening techniques.